• Home

 Delta Waves

-Delta waves represent the slowest brain wave frequency your mind can produce and is typically initiated during the deepest parts of REM sleep.
+Delta waves represent the slowest brain wave frequency your mind can produce and are typically initiated during the deepest parts of REM sleep.
 Delta waves are responsible for revitalizing your body and leaving you feeling rested and alert when you wake up.

 There are delta wave therapies you can undertake to help you rest at night, many of which you can find online.
-Deep meditation will also facilitate the production of delta waves during sleep, even though this is difficult state to achieve.
+Deep meditation will also facilitate the production of delta waves during sleep, even though this is a difficult state to achieve.

 Consider listening to some binaural beats through comfortable sleep headphones, such as Sleep Phones, to produce delta waves that will help you fall asleep fast and comfortably.
 Delta waves have also been shown to make people more intuitive and empathic, something that will alleviate the aggression and stress of being an insomniac.